agiledev-students-spring2023/final-project-finishit/README.md

 ## Deployment

 Our app is now deployed!
-You can find it at <http://finishit.hpdouglass.net>
+You can view the live demo at <http://finishit.hpdouglass.net>

 ## Description